byjg/php-swagger-test/README.md

 PHP Swagger Test can help you to test your REST Api.
 You can use this tool both for Unit Tests or Functional Tests.

 This tool reads a previously Swagger JSON file (not YAML) and enable you to test the request and response.
-You case the tool "https://github.com/zircote/swagger-php" for create the JSON file when you are developing your rest API.
+You can use the tool "https://github.com/zircote/swagger-php" for create the JSON file when you are developing your rest API.

-Swagger test rely on if everything is OK, there is no Error or Messages.
-But if something different occurs an exception will be throwed.
+The SwaggerTest's assertion process is based on throwing exceptions if some validation or test failed.

 ### Testing - The easy way